-How to set yourself up for success by traveling on a plane with your favorite gluten free food (and avoid being hangry or risk cross-contamination).
+How to set yourself up for success with your favorite gluten free snacks (and avoid being hangry or risk cross-contamination) for your next flight.

 Sometimes you need a quick trip to the next city for the weekend or to avoid driving.
 You just need the basic gluten free snacks for flights less than 3 hours.
 You can do it.

-Nuts – Choose your favorite variety bag from your local grocery store and know that you will have protein over the carbs from the flight snack option.
+Choose your favorite gluten-free variety bag from your local grocery store and know that you will have protein over the carbs from the flight snack option.
 Choose snacks without peanuts so you can still eat if someone on board has a peanut allergy.
 I’ve been on flights where peanuts were a no-no, and prefer to avoid that hangry situation ever again.

-Chips – For those who want a salty snack, chips may be your go-to guide.
+For those who want a salty snack, gluten-free chips may be your go-to guide for your next flight.
 Classic potato chips by kettle brand are my personal favorite because they offer chips that are certified gluten-free.
 While this may not be the healthiest option, sometimes you need some carbs.

 Headed cross country or on a journey that includes a meal?
 Here are my recommendations for then the airline unintentionally fails to meet your gluten-free requirements (always tell your airline about your dietary needs ahead of time).
 I recommend all the snacks below, so you keep your cool and avoid a hangry interaction.

-Candy – You will get super bored on the flight if a binge-worthy show isn’t available, so take some solid candy to help your blood pressure and cure those cravings.
+You will get super bored on the flight if a binge-worthy show isn’t available, so take some solid candy to help your blood pressure and cure those cravings.
 I recommend a dark chocolate bar or sour patch kids.
-Just keep the candy away from your phone or electronics so it doesn’t melt all over your bag.
+Just keep the candy away from your phone or electronics so it doesn’t melt all over your bag (yup, that happened).

-You need to tell your airline that you have dietary restrictions for this type of flight.
+In any case, you need to tell your airline that you have dietary restrictions for this type of flight.
 It will completely enhance your experience when the flight attendant serves food you can actually eat.
 I’m still wary when it comes to airline food after being contaminated on a 12 hour flight, so I travel with my own gluten-free food for these trips and request basics from the airline.
-But I know, we live a busy life and our requests may not hit the airline in time.
+But I know, we live a busy life and our requests may not be received by the airline in time.
 So, here are some options in addition to the ones above:

-Cereal – No, you don’t need milk!
+No, you don’t need milk!
 Just look at any parent of a toddler and you will see their bag of cheerios in hand.
-A bag of dry cereal will help you get that breakfast mindset when you wake up after a red-eye flight.
-The airline is probably offering milk anyway.
+A bag of dry gluten-free cereal will help you get that breakfast mindset when you wake up after a red-eye flight.
+The airline is probably offering milk if you want some.
 And remember, no peanuts.

-Bread – We all know gluten free bread is hard to come by.
+We all know gluten free bread is hard to come by.
 No joke, sometimes I travel with a loaf just in case my hotel doesn’t have anything available.
 The hardest part is making sure you don’t smash the loaf.
 But use your imagination!
-You can pack muffins, cookies, all sorts of baked goods on a flight.
+You can pack muffins, cookies, all sorts of gluten-free baked goods on a flight.
 The single serving ones are most likely to get through security, or pack it in your checked bag.

-Dried Fruits – This is old news to backpackers and hikers, but dried fruit is such an easy way to pack some extra calories for a flight.
+This is old news to backpackers and hikers, but dried fruit is such an easy way to pack some extra calories for a flight.
 My personal favorite is dried mango with chili powder, but apricots, bananas and raisins do well too.
 Plus you don’t have to worry about them getting smashed or covering your boarding pass in juice.